What You Should Expect from Mentors

 - Desiring independence; figuring out how to differentiate yourself from your mentor.

 Mentoring is a lifelong commitment, not just a few years of interaction while you’re in their lab or part of the research team.
-One of our panelists still regularly chats with her master’s degree mentor, who is 92 years old.
+At the time of the panel, one panelist still regularly chatted with her master’s degree mentor, aged 92.
 Because a mentor’s entire goal is to help you leave the nest, they want to keep watching you fly.

 - Captain Your Own Ship – Mentors are not your personal decider-on-call.
 You’re the captain of your ship.

 - What You Really Need From Mentors – More great advice from seasoned mentors.